atolab/cdds/docs/GettingStartedGuide/installation.rst

 For more information on how to build this application your own and the code which has been used, please have a look at the :ref:`Hello World! <HelloWorld>` chapter.

-When the executables do not run due to lacking VortexDDS libraries, please look at these notes for :ref:`Windows <WindowsSetLibPath>` and
-:ref:`Linux <LinuxSetLibPath>`.

 *******
 License